Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators

 Conversely, if $V$ has finite codimension, let $P_V$ denote the projection onto $V$.
-As $T-TP_V$ has a kernel of finite codimension , it must have finite rank.
-As $\|T|_V\|=\|TP_V\|$, we can conclude $\ref{3}\geq\ref{2}$. \end{proof} An alternative criterion for Fredholmness is the following (see \cite[Corollary 5.3.14]{DSW}): \begin{prop} A pair of projections $(P,Q)$ is a Fredholm pair if and only if
+As $T-TP_V$ has a kernel with finite codimension, it must have finite rank.
+As we have $\|T|_V\|=\|TP_V\|$, we can conclude (taking the infimum over all $V$) that $\|T\|_3\geq\|T\|_2$. \end{proof}

-\end{prop} In particular, whether a pair is Fredholm (but not its index) is determined by the classes of the projections in the Calkin algebra.
-If the difference $P-Q$ is compact, then it has norm $0$ in the Calkin algebra, thus the pair is in some sense "as Fredholm as possible".
-One can also immediately see that $(P,Q)$ is Fredholm if and only if $(1-P,1-Q)$ is Fredholm.
+An alternative criterion for Fredholmness that will be important is the following (see \cite[Corollary~5.3.14]{DSW}, in a different form \cite[Proposition~3.2]{ASS}). \begin{Proposition} A pair of projections $(P,Q)$ is a Fredholm pair if and only if $\|P-Q\|_C<1$. \end{Proposition} In particular, whether a pair is Fredholm (but not its index) is determined by the classes of the projections in the Calkin algebra.
+If the difference $P-Q$ is compact, then it has norm $0$ in the Calkin algebra, thus the pair is in some sense ``as Fredholm as possible''.